Put up your dukes

 I landed a stinger on his "potatoe trap" with my left "duke," drawing the "Claret" and "sending him to grass."

-1. It derives from the Cockney rhyming slang - Duke of Yorks = forks = fingers.
-At first sight this seems rather unlikely.
-The earliest citation of Duke of York as rhyming slang (John C. Hotten, 1874) lists it as meaning walk.
-Also, the link between forks and fingers is hardly intuitive.
-There is a clear link though - forks had been a slang term for fingers/hands for many years by 1859.
-It is recorded as slang for pickpocket in Nathan Bailey's, An universal etymological English dictionary, 1737:
+At first sight this seems rather unlikely as the link between forks and fingers is hardly intuitive.
+There is a clear connection though - 'forks' had been a slang term for 'fingers/hands' since the 18th century.
+It is recorded as slang for 'pickpocket' in Nathan Bailey's, Etymological English Dictionary, 1737:

 "FORK, a Pick-pocket.
 Lets Fork him; Let us pick that Man's Pocket.
 It is done by thrusting the Fingers, strait, stiff, open and very quick into the Pocket, and so closing them, hook what can be held between them."

-The terms fork-out (or over or up), meaning pay money come from this same source and are recorded by 1831.
+The term 'fork-out', meaning 'pay money', comes from the same source and is recorded by 1831.

-2. It is suggested to be of Romany origin.
-This belief comes from the Romany word dookin, meaning fortune telling or palmistry.
-H. Brandon, the editor of Poverty, mendicity and crime...
-To which is added a dictionary of the flash or cant language, 1839, lists this meaning in the book's glossary:
+Alternatively, it is sometimes suggested that 'dukes' is of Romany origin.
+This belief comes from the Romany word 'dookin', meaning fortune telling or palmistry.
+H. Brandon, the editor of Poverty, Mendicity and Crime, 1839, lists this meaning in the book's glossary:

 "Dookin - fortune telling."

-The palmistry association does link dooking with hands, but, that aside, the evidence to support the Romany source isn't very strong.
+The palmistry association does link 'dookin' with hands, but, that aside, the evidence to support the Romany source is lacking.

 "As expected, the Mid-Peninsula League baseball chase is going right down to the wire.
 However, instead of two teams figuring to duke it out for the coveted crown, there will be three."